ahuacate/pve-medialab/README.md

 > application_name_backup_v3.2.2.0000_0000.00.00_00.00.00.zip

-# 2. Preparing you network
+# 2. Preparing your network
 To ensure a successful installation of the LXC application, Medialab requires that you have completed the following prerequisites at some point:
 1. Preparation of your NAS using either [PVE NAS](https://github.com/ahuacate/pve-nas) or [NAS Hardmetal](https://github.com/ahuacate/nas-hardmetal)
 2. Setting up your PVE storage on your PVE Host, as outlined in [PVE storage](https://github.com/ahuacate/pve-host)